saiteja8848/Complete_Java_Backend/README.md

 <details>
 <Summary>Object oriented Programming Concepts</Summary>

-<h6><strong>Class(Static) & Object(Non-static or Instance)</strong></h6>
+##### Class(Static) & Object(Non-static or Instance)

 ```

  Class
  - A class in Java is a blueprint or template for creating objects.
  - It defines the structure and behavior that objects created from the class will have.
  - It consists of instance variables(fields/properties), methods(actions/behavior) and construtors(initilization), nested classes.
  - It is a logical entity.
  - To access class level methods or fields- we have to define them as static fields or static methods.
  - By default every class is child class of Object class in java - we can use object class methods on every class - inheritance.

  Object
 - It is a physical entity, it takes up the memory space
 - we use new keyword to create an instance of the class called object.
 - when we call new keyword on a class for creating object, it first invokes constructor - which is used to initializing fields.

  Example :

 // Define a class named "Person"
  class Person {
   // Fields (attributes)
     String name;
     int age;

   // Constructor
  public Person(String name, int age) {
      this.name = name;
      this.age = age;
  }

  // Method to display information about the person
   public void displayInfo() {
     System.out.println("Name: " + name);
     System.out.println("Age: " + age);
  }

 }

 public class Main {
    public static void main(String[] args) {
-                    // Create an object of the "Person" class
         Person person1 = new Person("Alice", 30);

-                    // Call the "displayInfo" method on the object
         person1.displayInfo();

-                    // Create another object of the "Person" class
         Person person2 = new Person("Bob", 25);

-                    // Call the "displayInfo" method on the second object
         person2.displayInfo();
    }
 }

 Static and Non-static: